-30. Summary of tax regulations applying to investors
+31. Summary of tax regulations applying to investors

 All statements regarding tax regulations apply exclusively to investors who are fully taxable in Germany.
-Investors with unlimited tax liability are hereinafter also referred to as German tax residents.
 We recommend that, before acquiring units in the Fund described in this Sales Prospectus, foreign investors consult their tax advisors in order to clarify possible tax implications arising in his own country of residence as a result of the acquisition of units.
-Foreign investors are investors who are not subject to unlimited taxation.
-In the following, these are also referred to as non-residents for tax purposes.